Chair, AATF Commission on Advocacy

 Dr. Kathleen Stein-Smith is a dedicated foreign language educator and advocate and subject matter expert on the U.S. foreign language deficit and the role of multilingualism in global citizenship.
 While French is her primary foreign language, she believes that a serious conversation about foreign languages in the U.S. will benefit all languages and will highlight the historical, cultural, demographic, and economic value and importance of French language and culture, and this belief has driven her research, writing, speaking, and engagement.

-Since January 2015, she has served as the Chair of the American Association of Teachers of French (AATF) Commission on Advocacy, where in addition to responding to communications concerning French programs at risk, she has created and maintained a Facebook page which has had more than 750 likes in its first year.
+Since January 2015, she has served as the Chair of the American Association of Teachers of French (AATF) Commission on Advocacy, where in addition to responding to communications concerning French programs at risk, she has created and maintained a Facebook page which has had more than 750 likes in its first year, has currently well over 1,600 likes, and has had nearly 53K post reach during a week in early June 2017.

-She has served as French language facilitator and conducted French language interviews for “Many Languages One World” (MLOW), organized by the UN Academic Impact and ELS Education Services, and hosted at Adelphi University, in 2014 and 2015, playing a leadership role in the selection of the French language winners.
+She has served as French language facilitator and conducted French language interviews for “Many Languages One World” (MLOW), organized by the UN Academic Impact and ELS Education Services, and hosted at Adelphi University, in 2014 and 2015, and at Hofstra University in 2016, playing a leadership role in the selection of the French language winners.
 She also coached the French language winners as they prepared their UN presentations during the preparatory conference, and accompanied them to the UN General Assembly Hall, where they presented in French.

-Her 2013 TEDx talk on the U.S. foreign language deficit has had more than 5,500 views.
-She is the author of two books and numerous articles on the U.S. foreign language deficit and related French and foreign language issues.
-Her blog, Language Matters, has had nearly 10,000 views.
+Her 2013 TEDx talk on the U.S. foreign language deficit has had almost 10,000 views.
+She is the author of three books and numerous articles on the U.S. foreign language deficit and related French and foreign language issues.
+Her blog, Language Matters, has had over 20,000 views.

-She has spoken on the U.S. foreign language deficit and on “making the case for French in the U.S.” at the 2014 and 2015 AATF Annual Conventions respectively.
+She has spoken on the U.S. foreign language deficit and on “making the case for French in the U.S.” at the 2014, 2015 and 2016 AATF Annual Conventions..
 She delivered a webinar on the importance of foreign languages as a career advantage for the Network of Business Language Educators (NOBLE) in 2014.
 She presented a poster on foreign language as a global competency at the 2015 NAFSA: Association of International Educators Annual Conference.
 She spoke on the importance of translation skills at the American Translators Association (ATA) 2015 Annual Conference and has been invited to join their Education and Pedagogy Committee.
-She is scheduled to present at the 2016 Central States Conference on the Teaching of Foreign Languages (CSCTFL).
+She has presented at the 2016 and 2017 Central States Conference on the Teaching of Foreign Languages (CSCTFL).
+She also presented at the Languages and the United Nations Symposium, COFLT-WAFLT and at the CLAC Consortium Conference in 2016, and was attended the Internship Summit at GALA-Global.
+In 2017, she also attended the NECTFL Conference as a member of the Advisory Board.

 She has taught French at the high school and college/university level, and to adult learners in a community school setting.